Is this the world’s best McDonald’s restaurant?

 1943: retro delights

-In the early years of McDonald’s, the menu included root beer floats, ham and baked beans and other retro delights.
-And while these options were phased out in the USA in 1948, some McDonald's around the world still feel the influence of those early menu items.
+In the early years of McDonald’s, the menu included root beer floats, ham and baked beans, and other retro delights.
+And while these options were phased out in the USA in 1948, some McDonald's restaurants around the world still feel the influence of those early menu items.
 Today, those visiting the Golden Arches in the Philippines have the option of Coke, green apple, melon, and lychee McFloats.
 In 2016, select New York and Seattle McDonald's sold Dr. Pepper floats, too.

 1948: Speedee the mascot